suryanshkushwaha/stoppy-chromium/README.md

   <a href="https://github.com/suryanshkushwaha/stoppy-safari"><img src="https://img.shields.io/badge/Safari%20users-Get%20stoppy--safari-0A84FF?style=for-the-badge&logo=safari" alt="Get stoppy-safari"></a>
 </div>

 **Stoppy** is a tiny, loud, zero-backend Chrome/Edge/Brave/Arc extension that body-checks Netflix's autoplay and helps you take control of your watch time.
 When the "Next Episode" timer shows up, Stoppy taps the brakes, gives you a countdown, and redirects you away.
-Plus, track your watching habits and set daily episode limits to stay mindful.
+Plus, track your watching habits, set daily episode limits, and control video playback speed to stay mindful.

 ---